 Part of the modules: Essentials of Finance (p.
-46)[IW3BWLFBV1]
+42)[IW3BWLFBV1]

-ECTS Credits Hours per week 7 Term Instruction language 4.5 Summer term de
+ECTS Credits Hours per week 7 Term Summer term de lnstruction language

 The assessment consists of a written exam (60 min.) according to Section 4 (2), 1 of the examination regulation.
 The exam takes place at every semester.
 Re-examinations are offered at every ordinary examination date.